rhokee/Analyzing_and_Predicting_Renewable_Energy_Integration_Costs/README.md

 To answer (1), (2), and (3), I first gathered and manipulated the data I would need.
 To obtain a nice, clean retail electricity price dataset to work with (retail_prices.csv), I cleaned and manipulated "Average_retail_price_of_electricity.xlsx".
 To obtain a nice, clean wholesale electricity price dataset to work with, I downloaded wholesale electricity price data for the years 2001-2025 from https://www.eia.gov/electricity/wholesale/ and then created "excel_cleaner.py" to automate the process of cleaning all these files and combining them into a single file.
 To obtain a nice, clean dataset that listed the associated wholesale prices for different retail prices, I combined "retail_prices.csv" and the "wholesale_prices.csv" file that gets created as a result of running "excel_cleaner.py".

-## How to Run the ML Models I Developed

-The file "integration_cost_model.ipynb" contains the ML models as well as data cleaning code, exploratory data analysis, and a declaration of which model is the most optimal.
-To run "integration_cost_model.ipynb", you will need to download all the csv files from the "integration_cost_model_data" folder.
-Note that "Nature_DATA_analysis.xlsx", though, is not needed to run "integration_cost_model.ipynb"; this is the Excel file I used to create the csv files.

 ## Results

 I developed Dashboard 1 (https://public.tableau.com/app/profile/richard.o.keefe3457/viz/Retail_Electricity_Rates_17764762581990/Dashboard1) to answer (1), Dashboard 2 (https://public.tableau.com/app/profile/richard.o.keefe3457/viz/Retail_vs_Wholesale_Prices_17764765198920/Dashboard1) to answer (2), and "correlation.py" to answer (3).